MileHacker Logo

 B-1/B-2 Visitor Visa

 If your country is not part of the VWP, or if you plan to stay longer than 90 days, or for specific purposes, you need a B-1 (business) or B-2 (tourism/medical) visitor visa.
 The application process for a B-1/B-2 visa is more involved.
-It generally calls for completing the online Nonimmigrant Visa Application (Form DS-160), paying the application fee, and attending an interview at a U.S. Embassy or Consulate.
+It generally calls for completing the online Nonimmigrant Visa Application (Form DS-160), paying the application fee, and participating in an interview at a U.S. Embassy or Consulate.
 VisaHQ provides direct visa and passport services.

 Required Documentation